Watch silver crystals grow in this captivating experiment

 When you add the silver nitrate to the copper, the speck of copper can become suspended on the surface tension of the drop.
 You will need to sink the copper before the reaction will work effectively.
 The three dimensional crystal structures will not stay in focus because their thickness varies and so constant focal adjustments are required.

-By investigating a series of displacement reactions aged 12-13 students can learn about the reactivity series of metals.
+By investigating a series of displacement reactions leaners aged 11–14 can learn about the reactivity series of metals.
 Set up a series of test-tube reactions to investigate the displacement reactions between metals such as silver, lead, zinc, copper and magnesium and the salts (eg sulfate, nitrate, chloride) of each of the other metals.
 (Note: 0.1 M lead nitrate is toxic.)
-Alternatively, you can use spot tiles, which can be laid out in the same format as the table students use to record their results.
+Alternatively, you can do this in microscale using spotting tiles, which can be laid out in the same format as the table students use to record their results.

 When teaching age 14-16 students about metallic bonding in the structure and bonding topic this demonstration can be used to illustrate the crystalline structure of metals.